By Clayton Boone, CFA, CFP®, Matt Mormino, CFP®, and Chris DeStefano

 How a mega backdoor Roth works

 When you use the mega backdoor strategy, you take all the money from the after-tax contribution to your 401(k) and quickly transfer it into either a Roth IRA or to Roth dollars within your 401(k) before it can accrue investment earnings.
-Once it’s in a Roth-style account, the money will grow tax-free instead of tax-deferred, which means you won’t end up owing taxes on those earnings.
+Once it’s in a Roth-style account, the money will grow tax-free instead of tax-deferred, which means you won’t owe taxes on those earnings.
 Ever.
 And neither will your beneficiaries.
-Pretty nifty.

 Say you miss an in-service withdrawal or in-plan conversion and you’ve accrued some earnings.
 Not the end of the world.
 The IRS confirms you can shift the contribution portion into a Roth IRA and the gains portion into a traditional IRA, which is kind of a hassle, but you’ll preserve your contribution’s beneficial tax status.